 |Source: SIPRI Arms Transfers Database|

 Notable transactions include the sale of 18 K-8 trainer jets in 2010, 121 VN-4 armored vehicles in 2012, and an undisclosed number of C-802 anti-ship missiles in 2017.
-China is now Venezuela’s number two supplier of conventional weapons at 12 percent of the market share; a position well behind Russia’s dominant role as the supplier for 74 percent of Caracas’ arms imports.
+In May 2019, the Venezuelan National Guard reportedly deployed eight VN-4 armored vehicles against ongoing anti-government protests.
+China is Venezuela’s number two supplier of conventional weapons at 14.5 percent of the market share; a position well behind Russia’s dominant role as the supplier for 67.5 percent of Caracas’ arms imports.

 While China’s major conventional weapons sales in the region are limited, China is a provider of small arms to North America.
 Prior to 2009, most of these procurements flowed into Canada, but in recent years Mexico has become a more significant market.
 All told, however, China only supplies a fraction of both country’s foreign small arms acquisitions.
 According to some reports, Chinese weapons are increasingly finding their way into the hands of Mexican cartels.